oroinc/documentation/user_guide/how_to_track.rst

 .. image:: ./img/marketing/how_to_tracking_code.png

-The code defines some of piwik-specific settings that should not be changed and the following variables that can/must be defined by the user:
+The code defines some of `piwik <http://piwik.org>`_-specific settings that should not be changed and the following variables that can/must be defined by the user:

 .. code-block:: html